connorjhaynes/TeX2Canvas/README.md

 "''"                  --> HTML close quote
 "\medbreak"           --> 2x HTML line break
 ```
+This function returns the input text with the above replacements applied.

 ## TeX2Dict
 This function parses TeX to extract information relevant to the project.
 In particular, it separates the TeX input into categories: questions and solutions.
 Input TeX should be some combination of the following "question formats", disregarding linebreaks and other whitespace characters: